 Already when the two large islands of New Zealand became colonized by the first Polynesian explorers (ca. 1.200 - 1.400 A.D.) the Moas, a family of fligthless birds with various species, was already in decline or extinct on large parts of the main islands, in bone beds found in Maori camps and dated to this period the bones represent nearly exclusively the species Euryapteryx gravis, and soon after these bird remains were replaced completely by fish bones.

-Captain Cook explored the Northern Island in 1773.
+The first Europeans discovered New Zealand in 1769, and Captain Cook explored the Northern Island in 1773.
 Cook was very interested in the natural history of the places he explored, and he collected information's from the inhabitants about the fauna - the Moa was practically unknown to the locals, it seems that only on the southern part of the island there were some legends somehow related to big birds.

-y traditions, it was told that the bird ingested rocks and one of the hunting methods was to use small incandescent rocks, which ingested by the birds killed them from inside.
+In contrast on the Southern Island the Moa appeared in many traditions, it was told that the bird ingested rocks and one of the hunting methods was to use small incandescent rocks, which ingested by the birds killed them from inside.
 The preferred habitat of the birds was said to be the swamps forests, and according to the testimonies until 1800 they were very rare animals, but still living on the island.

 This seemed the last chapter of the Moa story, but then rumours begun to spread between the European colonists and stories about giant birds, 4m high, were told by seal hunters in the early 19th century.

-t the remains were very recent.
+It is however not clear if they based their stories on observation of bones or the legends of the local Maoris, for example in 1823 a hunter named Meurat claimed to have found a bone with flesh attached to it, and assumed by their apparent good preservation that the remains were very recent.
 Joel Polack, a trader who lived on the East Coast of the North Island from 1834 to 1837, records that during a forced stop of his ship in the Tolaga Bay in 1838 he had been shown "several large fossil ossifications" found near Mt Hikurangi by the Maori in the winter of 1834.

 He was certain that these were the bones of a species of emu or ostrich, also noting in his report that "the Natives add that in times long past they received the traditions that very large birds had existed, but the scarcity of animal food, as well as the easy method of entrapping them, has caused their extermination".
 Polack further noted that he had received reports from Maori that a "species of Struthio" still existed in remote parts of the South Island.